Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-A gap junction channel is composed of two connexons, also known as hemichannels, which line up across the intercellular space.
+A gap junction channel is composed of two connexons, also known as hemichannels that line up across the intercellular space.

 Channel composition influences the function of the gap junction.

-Gap junctions allow for electrical communication between cells, they also allow they passage of small second messengers.
+Gap junctions allow for electrical communication between cells, and also allow the passage of small second messengers.

 Gap junctions are expressed in virtually all tissues and cells, but most notably in cell types that are involved in direct electrical communication, such as neurons and cardiac muscle.

 communicating junctions, macula communicans, or nexuses.
 These are connections that allow for the

 transmembrane channels called pores that are found in a closely packed arrangement.
 The number of gap junctions shared between